TheOdinProject/curriculum/html_css/intermediate_css/css-units.md

 3. [Fun with Viewport Units](https://css-tricks.com/fun-viewport-units/) demonstrates some interesting things you can do with `vh` and `vw`
 </div>

+### Additional Resources
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.